 I discovered Lost at a darkish time in my life, which happened to coincide with the explosion of TV-to-DVD releases in the mid-2000s.
-It turned out to be perfect timing: I was lonely, bored, and had plenty of free time, so collecting and marathoning addictive TV shows became kind of a passion for me (and one that, believe it or not, contributed to bringing me back to writing after a long time away).
+It turned out to be perfect timing: I was lonely, bored, and had plenty of free time, so collecting and marathoning addictive TV shows became kind of a passion for me (and one that contributed to bringing me back to writing after a long time away).
 Lost was one of my early fixes during this time.

 (Here’s the obligatory spoiler warning.
 Although I suspect the spoilers are pretty general, this post is more for folks who have already seen the show.)